Kuzhano/Maze-Solver-With-BFS-And-DFS-Algorithms/README.md

 ## Prerequisites & Requirements

-To ensure the application runs correctly—especially the **performance analysis module**—the following environment is required:
+To ensure the application runs correctly, especially the **performance analysis module**, the following environment is required:

 ### System Requirements
 - **Python:** 3.10 or higher